Jerry-Shaw/Nervsys/README.md

 ## Licensing

-This software is licensed under the terms of the GPLv3.
+This software is licensed under the terms of the MIT License.
-You can find a copy of the license in the LICENSE file.
+You can find a copy of the license in the LICENSE.md file.